Joan Dye Gussow

-Joan Dye Gussow (born 1928) is a professor, author, food policy expert, environmentalist and gardener.
+Joan Dye Gussow (October 4, 1928 – March 7, 2025) was an American academic, author, food policy expert, environmentalist, and gardener.
 The New York Times has called her the "matriarch of the eat-locally-think-globally food movement."

 Biography

-Born in 1928 in Alhambra, California, Gussow grew up in a California landscape dominated by clear skies, orange groves, peach orchards and lines of eucalyptus trees.
+Born in Alhambra, California, on October 4, 1928, Gussow grew up in a California landscape dominated by clear skies, orange groves, peach orchards, and lines of eucalyptus trees.
 She graduated from Pomona College in Claremont, California in 1950, with a BA (pre-medical) and moved east to New York City.
 In 1956, she married Alan Gussow (1931–1997).
 Gussow spent seven years as a researcher at Time Magazine and five years as a suburban wife and mother.
 After becoming a researcher at Yeshiva’s Graduate School of Education, she returned to school in 1969 to earn an M.Ed and an Ed.
-D. in Nutrition Education from Columbia’s Teachers College.
+D. in Nutrition Education from Columbia's Teachers College.
 Shortly after graduating, she was hired by Teachers College to become the chair of the nutrition department, creating the legendary course, Nutritional Ecology.

 In 1971, she testified in front of a Congressional Committee about the poor quality of the foods advertised to children on television.
 Her testimony was also published in the Journal of Nutrition Education scandalizing significant portions of her chosen profession.

-She has served in a number of capacities for various public, private, and governmental organizations, including chairing the Boards of the National Gardening Association, the Society for Nutrition Education, the Jesse Smith Noyes Foundation, Rockland Farm Alliance and Just Food, serving two terms on the Food and Nutrition Board of the National Academy of Sciences, a term on the FDA's Food Advisory Committee and a term on the National Organic Standards Board.
+Gussow had served in a number of capacities for various public, private, and governmental organizations, including chairing the Boards of the National Gardening Association, the Society for Nutrition Education, the Jesse Smith Noyes Foundation, Rockland Farm Alliance, and Just Food, serving two terms on the Food and Nutrition Board of the National Academy of Sciences, a term on the FDA's Food Advisory Committee, and a term on the National Organic Standards Board.